MobX State Router

 }

-expects the routes and the notFound
+Note that RouterStore expects the routes and the notFound state as constructor parameters.

 Create a viewMap

-(a.k.a. views).
-Let's map the three routes defined above to three views that we
+The viewMap is a simple structure that maps the routes to React components (a.k.a. views).
+Let's map the three routes defined above to three views that we will define later.
+Create a file src/viewMap.tsx and add the following viewMap to it:

 import React from 'react';